renatomagalhaes/php-benchmark-fpm-swoole/README.md

 # Benchmark PHP-FPM vs PHP Swoole

-## Descrição
+## Descrição (PT-BR)
-Este projeto tem como objetivo gerar um comparativo de benchmark entre o PHP rodando com PHP-FPM e o PHP com Swoole utilizando a biblioteca PHP Runner.
+Este projeto tem como objetivo gerar um teste comparativo de benchmark entre o PHP rodando com PHP-FPM e o PHP com Swoole utilizando a biblioteca runtime/swoole.

 ## Description
-This project aims to generate a benchmark comparison between PHP running with PHP-FPM and PHP with Swoole using the PHP Runner library.
+This project aims to generate a comparative benchmark test between PHP running with PHP-FPM and PHP with Swoole using the runtime/swoole library.

-## Clonar e Instalar
+## Clone and Install
 To clone and install the project, follow these steps:

 1. Clone the repository: